Oddities in the Entanglement Scaling of the Quantum Six-Vertex Model

 However, not much is known about the effects of parity (\emph{oddities}) in two-dimensional systems \cite{ju2012entanglement,stephan2013entanglement}.
 For this reason, we focus on conformal quantum critical points, whose ground state can be written as \emph{generalized Rokhsar-Kivelson (RK) wavefunction} \cite{rokhsar1988dimer, ardonne2004topological, henley2004rkpoints}.
 This type of state was first introduced for quantum dimer models \cite{rokhsar1988dimer}.
 It is a superposition of all the microscopical configurations $\{\ket{c}\}$ that satisfy a certain set of local constraints with Boltzmann weigths $e^{-E(c)/2}$:

 where the normalization is given by the partition function $\mathcal{Z} = \sum_{c} \exp(- E(c))$.
-These wavefunctions are quite common when talking about topological order, like in the case of the toric code \cite{kitaev2003toric} or quantum spin liquids \cite{savary2016spinliquids}.
+These wavefunctions are quite common when discussing topological order, like in the case of the toric code \cite{kitaev2003toric} or quantum spin liquids \cite{savary2016spinliquids}.

+In this paper we consider the case where the RK wavefunction is built from the configurations of the \emph{Six-Vertex Model} on an infinite cylinder.
+We show that when the size of the diameter is odd an extra logarithmic term appears in the entanglement scaling, with a factor that depends on the underlying CFT, namely the Luttinger parameter $K$.
+The physical origin of this term is traced back to an extra spin-$\onehalf$ excitation living on the border between the two partitions of the cylinder.
+The border can effectively be described as a Luttinger liquid and the log term coefficient depends on the power-law behavior of the spin-spin correlators, which is governed by the Luttinger parameter.

-We consider a quantum system on a square lattice with cylindrical geometry, binary degrees of freedom and local constraints around each vertex, as depicted in Fig.~\ref{fig:cylinder}.
-To probe the entanglement we use the technique developed in \cite{stephan2009shannon}, which is tailored for this situation.
-The authors show that the Schmidt eigenvalues $p_i$ of the RK wavefunction --- enumerated by the boundary configurations, as discussed in Fig.~\ref{fig:partition} --- are equivalents to the probabilities of the ground state of a 1D quantum system in a given basis.
+To probe the entanglement we employ the technique developed in \cite{stephan2009shannon}, which is perfectly tailored for this situation, where we have a quantum system on a square cylindrical lattice, spin-$\onehalf$ degrees of freedom and local constraints around each vertex (see Fig.~\ref{fig:cylinder}).
+The authors show that the Schmidt eigenvalues $p_i$ of the RK wavefunction---enumerated by the boundary configurations, as discussed in Fig.~\ref{fig:partition}---are equivalents to the probabilities of the ground state of a 1D quantum system in a given basis.
 To be more specific, $p_i = \abs{ \braket{i}{\gs} }^2$ in the limit $h \to \infty$ of infinite cylinder.
 The basis $\{\ket{i}\}$ is the one defined by the transfer matrix of the classical model, while $\ket{\gs}$ is the ground state of the 1D quantum Hamiltonian obtained from it.

 The $n$-th \Renyi{} entanglement entropy of a state $\rho$ over a bipartition $A \cup B$ is defined as

 where $\rho_A = \Tr_B \rho$ is the reduced density matrix of $A$ and the $p_i$'s are the Schmidt eigenvalues \cite{nielsen2010quantum}.
 Using the technique described in \cite{stephan2009shannon}, the computation of the \Renyi{} entanglement entropy of the 2D system is equivalent to the computation of the \emph{Shannon-\Renyi{} entropy} \cite{luitz2004spetroscopy} of the 1D quantum system.
 The latter is defined with the same expression at the right of \eqref{eq:renyi_ent_def} but with $p_i = \abs{\braket{i}{\gs}}^2$ instead of the Schmidt eigenvalues.
 We are particularly interested in the limit $n = \infty$, where